hdMTD: An R Package for High-Dimensional Mixture Transition Distribution Models: Using hdMTD

-In the output, \code{lambdas}, \code{pj}, and \code{p0} are the updated estimated parameters of our MTD model. \code{Iterations} and \code{distlogL} are included because we have set the argument \code{iter} to \code{TRUE} in the function (by default \code{iter = FALSE}). \code{Iterations} denotes the number of times the model parameters (provided through \code{init}) were updated. \code{distlogL} computes the distance of log-likelihoods between updated and non-updated parameters at each iteration.
-As soon as this distance becomes lower than $0.01$ (because \code{M = 0.01} by default), the updates stops.
+In the output, \code{lambdas}, \code{pj}, and \code{p0} are the updated estimated parameters of the MTD model.
+Since \code{iter = TRUE}, the \code{summary()} also reports the iteration diagnostics, confirming convergence when the last log-likelihood difference dropped below \code{M = 0.01}.
+The fitted object additionally stores the log-likelihood of the model, which is displayed in the \code{summary()} output and can be directly accessed with the \code{logLik()} method.
+All available methods and accessors for \code{MTDest} objects are listed in the \code{print()} method output.

 It is also possible to set \code{M} to \code{NULL}, and the function \code{MTDest} will only halt when the maximum number of iterations \code{nIter} is reached (by default \code{nIter = 100}).
-Additionally, there is the argument \code{oscillations} that can be set to \code{TRUE} if the user wishes the function to calculate the oscillations based on the outputted parameters. \begin{CodeChunk} \begin{CodeInput} R> MTDest(X, S=c(1, 15, 30), M = NULL, nIter = 9, init = init, + oscillations = TRUE) \end{CodeInput} \begin{CodeOutput} $lambdas lam-0 lam-1 lam-15 lam-30 0.009353147 0.323151043 0.326490125 0.341005685
+Additionally, there is the argument \code{oscillations} that can be set to \code{TRUE} if the user wishes the function to calculate the oscillations based on the outputted parameters. \begin{CodeChunk} \begin{CodeInput} R> emMTD <- MTDest(X, S = c(1, 15, 30), M = NULL, nIter = 9, + init = init, oscillations = TRUE) R> summary(emMTD) \end{CodeInput} \begin{CodeOutput} Summary of EM estimation for MTD model: